 In recent years, we’ve seen a new wave of performance and physique-enhancing substances hit the market.
 One of the most unique and versatile of these substances is GW 501516, otherwise known as Cardarine.

-Though often referred to as a SARM, GW 501516 actually isn’t one.
+Though often referred to as a SARM, Cardarine actually isn’t one.
 It doesn’t influence your sex hormones (Testosterone/Estrogen) whatsoever.

 This makes it an attractive option for both male and female athletes who ordinarily wouldn’t take performance enhancing substances due to the stigma around steroids and SARMs.

-But does Cardarine actually do what they people say it does?
+But does Cardarine actually do what people say it does?

 Let’s find out…

 In this article, we’ll cover everything you need to know about GW 501516 (Cardarine), including:

 - What Kind Of Results To Expect

 - Is It Okay For Women To Take?